-To increase the security of your account, two-factor authentication can be enabled from the Preferences of the Dashlane application.
-An additional code will then be required each time you need to authorize a new device to access your account or, if you wish, each time you log in to your account.
-Please note that two-factor authentication replaces the security codes which would be normally sent to you by e-mail when authenticating a new device, or resetting/deleting your account.
+To increase the security of your account, two-factor authentication can be enabled in your Dashlane preferences.
+An additional code will then be required either whenever you authorize a new device to access your account, or else each time you log in to your account.
+Please note that two-factor authentication replaces the security codes which are normally sent to you by e-mail when authenticating a new device or resetting/deleting your account.

 If you have a U2F security key and a Premium subscription, you can add this key to your Dashlane account for an extra layer of security and convenience.
 Please click here for more information.

 - How to enable two-factor authentication

 - How to sign-in to your Dashlane account once two-factor authentication is enabled

 Your account is already protected by something only you know, your Master Password.
 Two-factor authentication (2FA) allows you to protect it with something only you have, typically your mobile phone.

 With 2FA, a hacker can't get at your data unless they also have a hold of the device you used to set it up.
 Naturally, this means that you must always have access to that device.
 But just in case, there are back-up solutions proposed when you activate the feature.